Breast cancer screening in the UK

 - Age 20 for women with a TP53 mutation

 - Age 30 for women with a BRCA1 or BRCA2 mutation

-It is important to make sure that you know how your breasts normally look and feel, even if you are having mammograms every 3 years.
+Even if you are having mammograms every 3 years it is important to make sure that you know how your breasts normally look and feel.
 Many breast cancers are still found by women themselves.
 Cancers can develop between mammograms.
 This is known as an interval cancer.

-We have detailed information about the findings of the 2012 breast screening review.
-The review was funded by Cancer Research UK.
+We have detailed information about the findings of the 2012 breast screening review that was funded by Cancer Research UK.

 Rated 4 out of 5 based on 38 votes

 Question about cancer?
 Contact our information nurse team